-Making friends in college is a piece of cake – simply because everyone is so eager to meet new people!
+Making friends in college is a piece of cake–simply because everyone is so eager to meet new people!
 Pretty much all college freshmen are in the same boat of knowing hardly anyone and wanting to make friends.
-And luckily, this makes people willing and open to talk to each other pretty much anywhere: during class, while waiting in line at Starbucks, and even in college dorm bathrooms (indeed, that’s how I made friends on my floor during my freshman year!).
+And luckily, this makes people willing and open to talk to each other pretty much anywhere: during class, while waiting in line at Starbucks, and even in college dorm bathrooms.

-Another tried-and-true method I used was to get to class early, sit down next to someone, and then just start making small talk about the weather or the class.
+Another tried-and-true method we’ve used was to get to class early, sit down next to someone and then just start making small talk about the weather or the class.

 Chelsea Jackson, a junior at Iowa State University, has a recommendation of her own.
 “Immerse yourself in any welcome week activities and prop your door open so you can meet people on your floor or ask students in your classes to start study groups,” she says.

 A good rule of thumb is to take advantage of opportunities that are right in front of you.
 If you see someone who looks like a pleasant person, don’t be afraid to introduce yourself and ask questions like “Where are you from?” or “What year are you?”
 You can even just give out a compliment like “I love your backpack!”
-These may sound cheesy, but I promise, they work.
-I also really recommend allowing yourself to be a little vulnerable and tell people you’re nervous about starting college – opening up to someone new can instantly put them at ease and start a bond!
+These may sound cheesy, but we promise, they work.
+We also really recommend allowing yourself to be a little vulnerable and tell people you’re nervous about starting college–opening up to someone new can instantly put them at ease and start a bond!

 People really aren’t scary, and at the end of the day, it feels great just to be acknowledged and approached in a friendly way.
 So never be afraid to say hello!
 You could be meeting your new best friend for the next four years.